 The chin and nose are strongly related to each other.
 A small chin may make a large nose more prominent, and vice versa.
 Many patients seeking to change their chin’s appearance also consider having a rhinoplasty (nose job), which can be done at the same time.

-In some cases, Dr. Smith may want to perform advanced 3D imaging studies of your face and chin to get a detailed picture of what procedures would need to be done to improve and enhance your chin and facial profile overall.
-You can discuss your desired goals and concerns with him in depth, so that you are comfortable with the procedure.
+In some cases, Dr. Smith may want to perform advanced 3D imaging studies of your face and chin to get a detailed picture of which procedures would best improve and enhance your chin and facial profile.
+You can discuss your desired goals and concerns with him in depth so you are comfortable with the procedure.
 You will also discuss your medical history, medications, previous surgeries, and procedure details.

-Give the office of Darren M. Smith, MD, a call today or book online to start discussing your options for a chin augmentation that can improve the overall symmetry and profile of your face.
+Give us a call today or book online to start discussing your options for a chin augmentation that can improve the overall symmetry and profile of your face.